A Little Corny

 Your New Favorite Leafy Green

-Chinese Broccoli, Chinese Kale or Gai-Lan.
+For your new favorite leafy green, I propose, Chinese Broccoli, Chinese Kale or Gai-Lan.
 These are the names you seek.
-Now go…go forth into a new realm and feel all the pleasures that lie within.
+Now go…go forth into a new realm and experience all the pleasures that lie within.
 For your journey has begun and your world will never be greener.
-Lol.2014-02-01 15.03.24
+Lol.

 I found this beautifully hearty version at the RSD farmers market and was shocked to hear what it was.
 In the past, I’ve seen it picked younger when it’s thinner and lighter in color, with long tender stalks like this.
 Always at 99 Ranch, and it’s good, but it’s different then this stuff.
 The healthy older cut is all about the leaves, not the stalk.
 It looks, cooks and eats like a cross between chard, kale and collard…without the unsavory characteristics of any of them.
 There was no extreme earthiness like chard, no excessive bitterness like collards and it’s more tender then kale.
 The problem is, you either have to grow it yourself, or have a rad farmers market near you.